-Use links to read the full Federal Register and view the Renter's Declaration that the covered tenant, lessee, or residents should provide to landlord or owner or residential property.
+Use links to read the full Federal Register, CDC Health Service Act, and view the Renter's Declaration that the covered tenant, lessee, or residents should provide to landlord or owner or residential property.

 Also note that the halting of evictions does not include foreclosure on a home mortgage.